 Best Online Criminal Justice Programs in Trenton, NJ (2026)

 Trenton, New Jersey has a population of about 89,966.
 The city’s median household income is $47,102 (Census ACS 2023, 5-year).
 About 16.7% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Trenton.
+Our directory has 134 accredited schools offering criminal justice programs near Trenton.
 In the Trenton-Princeton, NJ metro area, the top-earning criminal justice-related role is Judge or Magistrate at a median $200,150 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Trenton

-The five accredited institutions below are the closest options indexed in our directory that offer criminal justice programs.
+The 10 accredited institutions below are the closest among the 134 schools in our directory that offer criminal justice programs near Trenton.
 Distances are calculated from Trenton city center.

 SchoolCityDistanceTuitionOnline